 Prepare data for exchange

 Data uploaded to Senate must not contain any personally identifiable information (PII).
 All datasets must be de-identified.
-If you are preparing data for a Senate Matching project, first append the tokens to your file prior to uploading to Senate.

 - Upload your file to Senate